alnmonkey/Automation-mod-for-PTCFPB/README.md

 Ex : The list from my discord : https://donphan.duckdns.org/vip_ids.txt.

 If you lack of a bot with this functionality, i recommand using my friend's bot, it already has this function included : https://github.com/TheThobi/PTCGPRerollManager

+# Updates

+## 04/03/2025
+- Fixed some bugs that occured when you're running the macro on 100% scaling, should run smoothly now.
+- Optimized some detection functions that could fail and slow down the bot.

+# Incoming Functionalities :
+- Fixed GUI for 100% scaling
+- Auto test GP
+- Auto pick GP with certain cards and free wonder pick